Expanding our Global Engagement

 UC Davis faculty from across disciplines and academic units have identified regional strategies to:

-- leverage and strengthen established UC Davis and other University of California presences in Latin America/Caribbean and Sub-Saharan Africa;
+- leverage and strengthen established UC Davis and other University of California presences in Latin America and the Caribbean and Sub-Saharan Africa;

-- develop new UC Davis regional hubs in strategic locations in Asia/Pacific and Europe; and
+- develop new UC Davis regional hubs in strategic locations in Asia and the Pacific and in Europe; and

-- identify potential new UC Davis hubs in strategic locations in Asia/Pacific and Europe.
+- identify potential new UC Davis hubs in strategic locations in Asia and Pacific and in Europe.

 Leveraging faculty involvement and leadership along with aligning Global Centers with UC Davis strengths and partnerships are both critical to this strategy.

-In December of 2015, Provost Hexter and Vice Provost and Associate Chancellor Regulska appointed a Working Group on Global Centers, which selected the following strategic locations where centers could be established and appointed five Faculty Advisory Committees: Asia/Pacific, Europe, Latin America/Caribbean, Middle East/North Africa, and Sub-Saharan Africa.
+In December of 2015, Provost and Executive Vice Chancellor Ralph J. Hexter and Vice Provost and Associate Chancellor of Global Affairs Joanna Regulska appointed a Working Group on Global Centers, which selected the following strategic locations where centers could be established and appointed five Faculty Advisory Committees: Asia and the Pacific, Europe, Latin America and the Caribbean, Middle East and North Africa, and Sub-Saharan Africa.

 Each Faculty Advisory Committees produced a report to: